DMVis/DMVis/documentation/components/Bar.md

 - Options: `'none'`, `'alwaysVisible'`, `'visibleOnHighlight'`

 Determines the behaviour of the label on the bar.<br>

-Setting this to `'none'`, means no label will be drawn.<br>
+- Setting this to `'none'`, means no label will be drawn.<br>
-Setting this to `'alwaysVisible'`, means that there will always be a label inside the bar.<br>
+- Setting this to `'alwaysVisible'`, means that there will always be a label inside the bar.<br>
-Setting this to `'visibleOnHighlight'`, means that when the 'bar-number' label receives the class `'highlighted'`, the numbers will become visible.
+- Setting this to `'visibleOnHighlight'`, means that the numbers will become visible when the 'bar-number' label receives the class `'highlighted'`.

 ### name